LudovicRousseau/pyscard/smartcard/doc/user-guide.rst

 The brute force for testing APDU transmission errors
 ====================================================

-As for APDU tracing, a straightforward way of checking for errors in response APDUs during the execution of scripts is to insert testt statements after the transmit() method calls:
+As for APDU tracing, a straightforward way of checking for errors in response APDUs during the execution of scripts is to insert test statements after the transmit() method calls:

     >>> from smartcard.CardType import AnyCardType
     >>> from smartcard.CardRequest import CardRequest